 So how exactly can you detect this type of abuse, and what can you do to stop it from happening?
 There are several warning signs that could raise a red flag.
 In cases where a senior has caregiver relationships with family members or others, some warning signs may include:

-— A caregiver who is preventing the senior from communicating freely or meeting with their financial advisors
+— A caregiver who is preventing the senior from communicating freely or meeting with their financial advisors.

 Beyond caregiver interactions, other warning signs include:

-— Unusual bank or custodian/brokerage account activities
+— Unusual bank or custodian/brokerage account activities.

-— Unsolicited investment/business opportunities or coercion into “pyramid” schemes
+— Unsolicited investment/business opportunities or coercion into “pyramid” schemes.

-— Changes to legal documents, including beneficiary designation forms
+— Changes to legal documents, including beneficiary designation forms.

-One of the biggest challenges for family members or advisors who observe abuse is simply broaching the topic; generational differences, along with cognitive issues like dementia, may spur conflict or complicate the conversation.
-Cognitive issues, in particular, can reduce a senior’s capacity to understand or manage the nuances of his or her finances, which increases the risk of financial exploitation.
+It’s critical for seniors, family members and advisors to engage in open, honest communication at all times.
+One of the biggest challenges for family members or advisors who observe abuse is simply broaching the topic.
+Generational differences, along with cognitive issues like dementia, may spur conflict or complicate the conversation.
+Cognitive issues, in particular, can reduce a senior’s capacity to understand or manage the nuances of their finances, which increases the risk of financial exploitation.

 In general, seniors may feel vulnerable and embarrassed when confronted with the situation — or worse, they may have been threatened and are worried about speaking up.
-Taking all of this into consideration, it’s extremely important for seniors to have a relationship with a financial advisor that can act as a fiduciary on their behalf and as a resource they can trust.
+Taking all of this into consideration, it’s extremely important for seniors to have a relationship with a financial advisor who can act as a fiduciary on their behalf and as a resource they can trust.